mugenmelon/mugenmelon.github.io/_posts/2025-08-04-improving-program-flow.md

 In [The Problem & Solution in Blueprint](#the-problem--solution-in-blueprint) we established that `TOptional` is not supported in Blueprint and that we can instead use `EResult`, `ExpandEnumAsExec` and out parameters to get a similar effect.

-The following utility method makes it *very easy* to wrap a C++ function returning `TOptional` and convert it into the Blueprint-compatible flow:
+The following utility function makes it *very easy* to wrap a C++ function returning `TOptional` and convert it into the Blueprint-compatible flow:

 ```cs
 template <typename ValueType>